 “Enough with the excuses for shitty photos!”
 I hear you say.
 Let’s get down to it.
 Here are 5 Quick tips for people travelling to Istanbul.
 If you want to get as much (partner friendly) photography in as possible this is for you:

-Itinery: We were lucky enough to be given with an itinerary from locals.
-This consisded of Istanbul’s biggest sights.
-I only had it written (in turkish) on a napkin.
+Itinerary: We were lucky enough to be given with an itinerary from locals.
+This consisted of Istanbul’s biggest sights.
+I only had it written (in Turkish) on a napkin.
 So here it is recreated this as best as possible for you to check out.
-Feel free to add or subtract as many as possible, but this itinerary is great for a one/two day power sightseeing trip:
+Feel free to add or subtract as many as possible, but this itinerary is great for a one/ two-day power sightseeing trip: